 In LA there are certainly many upsides to driving more, but possibly just as many to walking less.
 First, you drink a lot less.
 Second, your phone is always charged.
 Third, music with generous bass, fader and radio options keep you endlessly entertained, but I find myself reading a lot less here.
 In NYC—you learn which magazines are most portable, and how to read them when packed into 5pm F trains—but in LA—hearing, smell and sight seem to reign.
 Focused less on the struggle against conformity, deterioration and trauma—the senses in LA are much more attuned to the natural world.

 Or are they?
 Transmuted into a survival instinct—whose hardness refracts the very infrastructure it’s meant to pronounce, NYC gets cold.
 Dark, icy and hollow—one walks past hundreds of people a day, only to remember a few.
-‘Superficiality’ to one gridlocked into NYC circumstance is equated with softness, sensuality or flavor, but to one lost in LA’s Pacific, it is nothing more than the absence of natural guide.
-NYC’s struggle to reward ratio supersedes LA’s nature-power fellatio.
-But which really resigns itself more to fakeness—he who reveals, or she who conceals?
-Neither rawness nor flawlessness near perfection to me; what does is pure mystery.
+‘Superficiality’ to one gridlocked into NYC circumstance is wrongly assigned softness, sensuality or flavor, but ‘superficiality’ to one lost in LA’s Pacific, it is nothing more than the absence of nature to guide you.
+NYC’s struggle to reward ratio digresses from LA’s nature-power fellatio, but which really resigns itself more to fakeness?
+He who reveals, or she who conceals?
+He who skims the crowds for a mate, or she who absorbs the scenery to sate?

 Then again—the terminality of NYC is certainly overestimated.
 A tourist hell on the weekends, locals know to stay local and not leave the house until after 4pm.
 Try to find food after 11pm on a weekday, however, and your likely to settle for pizza, truck or deli meat.
 The streets are deserted in the dead of winter and during storms, but vibrant and alive in April-June and September-October.